TawannaWillis/Active-Directory-Account-Security/README.md

 </p>
 <p>

-- Log into **dc-1**.
+<br />- Log into **dc-1**.
-- Choose a random user account previously created.
+<br />- Choose a random user account previously created.
-- Attempt to log in 10 times with an incorrect password.
+<br />- Attempt to log in 10 times with an incorrect password.
-- Configure Group Policy to lock the account after 5 failed attempts:
+<br />- Configure Group Policy to lock the account after 5 failed attempts:
-  - Follow steps to configure Account Lockout Threshold in Group Policy.
+<br /> - Follow steps to configure Account Lockout Threshold in Group Policy.
-- Attempt to log in 6 times with an incorrect password.
+<br />- Attempt to log in 6 times with an incorrect password.
-- Observe that the account is locked out in **Active Directory**.
+<br />- Observe that the account is locked out in **Active Directory**.
-- Unlock the account.
+<br />- Unlock the account.
-- Reset the password.
+<br />- Reset the password.
-- Attempt to log in again with the new password.
+<br />- Attempt to log in again with the new password.

 </p>